Skip to Content

 Temperature

-The ivy is quite hardy and can easily survive in all kinds of temperatures.
-However, the ideal temperature for the plant is between 15°C and 25°C. You will notice an effect on the growth of the plant based on the differences in temperature.
+The ivy plant is quite hardy and can easily survive in all kinds of temperatures.
+However, the ideal temperature for the plant is between 15°C and 25°C.

+You will notice an effect on the growth of the plant based on the differences in temperature.
 For instance, when the weather is cold, you will notice a significant reduction in the overall growth speed of the plant.

-One of the things that you should know about this plant is that it grows very quickly, and that means you need to learn a thing or two about pruning and gardening, because they are incredibly important for appropriate care.
-If you don’t, it won’t be long before the vine spreads all over the garden.
+Remember, this plant grows very quickly, meaning you need to learn a thing or two about pruning and gardening, because they are incredibly important for appropriate care.

 Share this post: